What They Do

 - A minimum cumulative and science grade point average of 2.7 on a scale of 4.0

 Program officials evaluate the submitted application materials and overall academic performance to determine interview eligibility.
 Transcripts are evaluated for not only required GPAs, but also the quality of coursework and number of retakes.
 Applicants who meet the minimum prerequisites seven or more years prior to application must update their coursework (after consultation with the Program Director).
-Students whose academic work was completed at colleges and universities outside of the United States or Canada must have the transcript(s) evaluated by ASCP.
+Students whose academic work was completed at colleges and universities outside of the United States or Canada must have the transcript(s) evaluated by an agency to verify U.S. degree equivalency.
 (See www.ascp.org for a list of acceptable agencies.)

 All students admitted to the program will receive copies of the program's policies.
-They are available to applicants eligible for interview upon request.
+They are available to prospective students upon request.

 Curriculum/Course Descriptions (and credit hours)